 You should have a plan ready to protect your assets if you need to go into long-term care, as there may be opportunities to limit the cost and impact with proper advice.
-As with so many other areas of later life planning, compromises may be necessary and sound advice essential.

 MAKING THE MOST OF IT

 This guide has concentrated on the challenges that can emerge in later life, but the rewards should not be forgotten.
 If you and your finances remain in good health, you will have more time to enjoy your post-work life than earlier generations.
 That could mean travel abroad (once conditions permit), learning new skills or taking that course which had always been at the back of your mind, if only you had the time.